 - A great way to experience this foodie fantasy is on a guided food tour

 Vienna offers some awesome activities for sports lovers and fitness fanatics!
 These sporting activities offer a great workout and they are something fun and a bit different to do when you visit Vienna.

-- Climbing focuses the mind and gives you a great workout without you even realizing it
+- Climbing focuses the mind and gives you a great workout without you even realising it

-- It’s a popular sport, and you can climb inside no matter the weather
+- You can climb inside no matter the weather

 - Boulderbar is a light and airy bouldering space in the city

 Over the course of the last few years, climbing has become incredibly popular, especially in Austria.
-And whilst there isn’t exactly a mountain to climb in the center of Vienna, the city is home to a number of awesome climbing gyms, where you can enjoy bouldering and top rope climbing!
+Whilst there isn’t exactly a mountain to climb in the centre of Vienna, the city is home to a number of awesome climbing gyms, where you can enjoy bouldering and top-rope climbing!

 Stand Up Paddleboard

 - Paddle along the Alte Danau river and experience the city from a new perspective

 - Get a good workout while having loads of fun

 - Can be incredibly peaceful, and offers spectacular scenery